BSC-ES/autosubmit-api/autosubmit_api/workers/README.md

 * **test_esarchive**: Worker that retrieves the information about the status of esarchive.
 * **verify_complete**: This worker makes sure that the information collected by **populate_queue_run_times** is correct for the jobs completed in the last 30 minutes.
 This is a safety procedure.

-Recommendations: Most of these scripts call procedures from other modules of the project.
+Suggestions: Most of these scripts call procedures from other modules of the project.
 I'd be better if the specific procedures are all under this module.
 For example, **populate_graph** has its main logic under the `business` folder.